 - [Life Flask(s)] You can either use a catalysed eternal life flask or a Bubbling divine life flask (Which heals less, but is instant) depending on preference.
 (I suggest eternal because we have so much life) This flask should have immune to bleeding as its the ailment that kills us the fastest.

-- [Unique Life Flask] When you approache 7k+ life you should probably use a unique life flask which heals you to full.
+- [Unique Life Flask] When you approach upwards of 7k life you should probably use a unique life flask which heals you to full.
 Forbidden taste can instantly heal you to full but then gives a 4 sec life degen as chaos damage which can get you killed.
 Blood of the Karui takes time before it actually heals you.
 Either work and have their trade offs.

 - [Basalt Flask] gives 15% physical damage reduction which is very good as generally you'll die to mostly physical damage.
 You can put curse or freeze immunity on this flask.
 Note this flask can be used with Taste of Hate.

-- [Taste of Hate] Very good flask.
+- [Taste of Hate] A good defensive flask.
 It gives 20% cold damage reduction, which is nice considering that both Elder and Shaper do predominantly cold damage for most of their attacks.
 With 75% cold resist, 20% cold damage reduction, and 20% of physical damage taken as cold, its effectively a 16% physical damage reduction flask.
-It also gives up to 20% phys as extra cold, which with brutality support doesn't matter.
-Can be somewhat expensive depending on how old the league is, and Lion's Roar I think has a higher priority.
+The 15-20% phys as extra cold doesn't matter.
+Can be somewhat expensive depending on how old the league is.

 - [Quartz Flask] gives 10% attack and 10% spell dodge.
 This averages out to 10% less damage taken but it can take a hit that would have well over one-shot you and make it do no damage.
 Having dodge from other sources like boots actually makes each % dodge more valuable.